6 Tactics for Increasing Donor Retention

 - Once they gave, they felt excessively asked

 Your organization can control some of these.
 Others are just poor luck.
-Let’s take a moment to explore the controllable efforts to improve your donor retention rate—listed here in increasing order of importance and impact.
+Let’s take a moment to explore the controllable efforts of donor stewardship to improve your donor retention rate—listed here in increasing order of importance and impact.

 TACTIC 1: AUDIT YOUR DONOR DATA